 You can warm up your voice easily before a web call, use tongue twisters, sing your favourite song, do some yodelling, whatever works for you!

-Most video conference software now allows you to allow you to change your background, so you could choose something you feel comfortable with.
+Most video conference software now allows you to change your background, so you could choose something you feel comfortable with.
 This works best if you have a plain background behind you, so bear that in mind.
 A blank wall can suddenly become a beautiful sunset or a cleverly lit library.

 You can get green screens that simply slip into place over the back of your chair, they make it easier for the webcam to remove the background and replace it.